 Beware of Sundays

-On Sundays, a lot of shops, supermarkets and pharmacies are closed in Germany.
+On Sundays, a lot of shops, supermarkets and pharmacies are closed and this is something you should know before visiting Germany.
 It’s a day where the hard-working individuals get a day off to relax with their families.
 So, whatever shopping you need to do, make sure that you do it before Sunday!
 This particular law has been applied for a long time and Germans live by it.
 It’s not a big deal though as you can do lots of other things on a Sunday, like visiting a museum, riding a bike around the city, or chilling in a cafe, bar or restaurant.
 You can also stay indoors and just relax or take a walk in the countryside.

 If you’re planning to book your flight to Germany, save big with this special offer by Air France.